-Indicator Suggests employee status Suggests independent contractor status Control of manner of working Employer instructs (has right to) which tools/equipment, or staff, or raw materials, or routines, patents, technology Person chooses which tools/ equipment, or staff, or raw materials, or routines, patents, technology Payment regime Payment by rate \times timeperiod, but regardless of output or results Payment by a rate × time-period but with reference to results, or payment by output or "results in a time period" Near-conclusive Person who must render the service Person obliged to be render service personally, hires & fires only with approval Person, as employer, can delegate to, hire & fire own employees, or can subcontract Near-co Nature of obligation to work Person obliges to be present, even if there is no work to be done Person only present and performing work if actually required, and chooses to Employer (client) base Person bound to an exclusive relationship with one employer (particularly for independent business test) Person free to build a multiple concurrent client base (esp. if tries to build client base - advertises etc.) Risk/Profit & loss Employer bears risk (pays despite poor performance/ slow markets) (particularly for independent business test) Person bears risk (bad workmanship, price hikes, time over-runs) Instructions/ Supervision Employer instructs on location, what work, sequence of work etc. or has the right to do so Person determines own work, sequence of work etc. Bound by contract terms, not orders as to what work, where, etc. Persuasive Reports Control through oral/written reports Person not obliged to make reports Persu Training Employer controls by training the person in the employer's methods Worker uses/trains in own methods Productive time (work hours, work week) Controlled or set by employer/ person works full time or substantially so At person's discretion
+Indicator Suggests employee status Suggests independent contractor status Control of manner of working Employer instructs (has right to) which tools/equipment, or staff, or raw materials, or routines, patents, technology Person chooses which tools/ equipment, or staff, or raw materials, or routines, patents, technology Payment regime Payment by rate $\times$ timeperiod, but regardless of output or results Payment by a rate × time-period but with reference to results, or payment by output or "results in a time period" Near-conclusive Person who must render the service Person obliged to be render service personally, hires & fires only with approval Person, as employer, can delegate to, hire & fire own employees, or can subcontract Near-co Nature of obligation to work be done Person only present and performing work if actually required, and chooses to Employer (client) base Person bound to an exclusive relationship with one employer (particularly for independent business test) Person free to build a multiple concurrent client base (esp. if tries to build client base - advertises etc.) Risk/Profit & loss Employer bears risk (pays despite poor performance/ slow markets) (particularly for independent business test) Person bears risk (bad workmanship, price hikes, time over-runs) Instructions/ Supervision Employer instructs on location, what work, sequence of work etc. or has the right to do so Person determines own work, sequence of work etc. Bound by contract terms, not orders as to what work, where, etc. Persuasive Reports Control through oral/written reports Person not obliged to make reports Persu Training Employer controls by training the person in the employer's methods Worker uses/trains in own methods Productive time (work hours, work week) Controlled or set by employer/ person works full time or substantially so At person's discretion

-Indicator Suggests employee status Suggests independent contractor status Tools, materials, stationery, etc. Provides by employer, no contractual requirement that person provides Contractually/necessarily provided by person Office/workshop, admin/ secretarial etc. Provides by employer, no contractual requirement that person provides Contractually/necessarily provided by person Integration/ Usual premises Employer's usual business premises Person's own/leased premises Integration/ Usual business operations Person's service critical/integral part of employer's operations Person's services are incidental to the employer's operations or success Integration/ Hierarchy & organogram Person has a job designation, a position in the employer's hierarchy Person designated by profession or trade, no position in the hierarchy Duration of relationship Open ended/fixed term & renewable, ends on death of worker Limited with regard to result, binds business despite worker's death Relevant Threat of termination/ Breach of contract Employer may dismiss on notice (LRA equity aside), worker may resign at will (BCEA aside) Employer in breach if it terminates prematurely.
-Person in breach if fails to deliver product/service Significant investment Employer finances premises, tools, raw materials, training, etc. Person finances premises, tools, raw materials, training, etc. Employee benefits Especially if designed to reward loyalty Person not eligible for benefits Bona fide expenses or statutory compliance No business expenses, travel expenses and/or reimbursed by employer.
-Registered with trade/professional association Over-heads built into contract prices.
+Indicator Suggests employee status Suggests independent contractor status Tools, materials, stationery, etc. Provides by employer, no contractual requirement that person provides Contractually/necessarily provided by person Office/workshop, admin/ secretarial etc. Provides by employer, no contractual requirement that person provides Contractually/necessarily provided by person Integration/ Usual premises Employer's usual business premises Person's own/leased premises Integration/ Usual business operations Person's service critical/integral part of employer's operations Person's services are incidental to the employer's operations or success Integration/ Hierarchy & organogram Person has a job designation, a position in the employer's hierarchy Person designated by profession or trade, no position in the hierarchy Duration of Open ended/fixed term & renewable, ends on death of worker renewable, ends on death of Limited with regard to result, binds business despite worker's death Relevant Threat of termination/ Breach of contract Employer may dismiss on notice (LRA equity aside), worker may resign at will (BCEA aside) Employer in breach if it terminates prematurely.
+Person in breach if fails to deliver product/service Significant Employer finances premises, tools, raw materials, training, etc. Person finances premises, tools, raw materials, training, etc. Employee benefits loyalty Bona fide expenses expenses and/or reimbursed or statutory compliance trade/professional association Person not eligible for benefits expenses and/or reimbursed by employer.
+Registered with Over-heads built into contract prices.
 Registered under tax/ labour statutes & with trade professional association Viability on termination Obliged to approach an employment agency of labour broker to obtain new work (particularly for independent business test) Has other clients, continues trading.
 Was a labour broker or independent contractor before this contract Industry norms, customs Militate against independent viability.
 Make it likely person is an employee Will promote independent viability.
 Make it likely person is an independent contractor or labour broker